Covid 19 coronavirus: Paywave eftpos limit raised to $200 - but two banks lag

 • NZ companies with Covid-19 threats, opportunities

-The measure is being supported by all the major banks plus Visa, MasterCard, American Express and Union Pay.
+The rise is supported by all the major banks plus Visa, MasterCard, American Express and Union Pay.

-But on the banks' side, there's a bit of a fly in the ointment.

-Wiggins says while all banks support the raise to $200, two - ASB and TSB are not able to implement it for existing card holders immediately due to "technology restraints".
+But Wiggins says although all banks support the raise to $200, ASB and TSB cannot do it for existing card-holders immediately because of "technology restraints".

-But ASB and TSB will offer the benefit to new cards issued from today.
+But the two banks will offer it to new cards issued from today.

 And their customers who use Apple Pay or Google Pay (which use finger or face recognition on a phone as the verifier), ASB Mobile Pay or Fitbit or Garmin pay will get their limit raised to $200 immediately.

-The move follows payment network operator Paymark introducing "online eftpos" this week.
+Payment network operator Paymark also introduced "online eftpos" this week.
 If a retailer supports the measure, a customer can order online and pay instore in a click-and-collect model for small retailers.

-A month ago, a group of entrepreneurs, including Mark Rushworth, Lance Wiggs and Dean Hall, took to social media to call for "Paywave" fees to be removed during the pandemic - so all retailers can enable contactless credit card payments, plus Apple Pay and Google Pay from a phone or watch.
+A month ago, a group of entrepreneurs, including Mark Rushworth, Lance Wiggs and Dean Hall, took to social media to call for Paywave fees to be removed during the pandemic so all retailers could enable contactless credit card payments, plus Apple Pay and Google Pay from a phone or watch.

-And HealthSoft executive director Ross Peat told the Herald he would like to see the Paywave limit (before you have to enter a PIN regardless) raised from $80 to $200.
+And HealthSoft executive director Ross Peat told the Herald he would like the Paywave limit (before you have to enter a PIN) raised from $80 to $200.

-In the days that followed, ANZ, BNZ, ASB and Kiwibank removed paywave fees until the end of June; while Westpac waived them for six months.
+ANZ, BNZ, ASB and Kiwibank duly removed Paywave fees until the end of June and Westpac waived them for six months.

-But although support for contactless payments broadened, punters still came up against the $80 limit, necessitating interaction with a keypad touched by hundreds of others the same day - or the sort of car-key-as-keypad-stabber manoeuvre that's shortening the life of eftpos machines around the nation during the lockdown, or using the corner of your card, which tends to bend and ruin it after a while.
+But although support for contactless payments broadened, shoppers still came up against the $80 limit, meaning having to touch a keypad touched by hundreds of others the same day - or use a stabber manoeuvre that's shortening the life of eftpos machines around the nation, or use the corner of the card, which tends to bend and ruin it after a while.

 From today, that should start to change.